Evolution of Linear Perturbations under Time-Dependent Hubble Friction I: SR-USR-SR Inflation: Introduction

 where the Hubble friction coefficient $\tilde{H}(t)$ has definite asymptotic behaviors: $\tilde{H}(t) \rightarrow \text{positive constants}$ in both the early-time limit $t \rightarrow 0$ and the late-time limit $t \rightarrow \infty$.
 The mode $\chi_k$ may represent the linear comoving curvature perturbation (c.f., Eq.~\eqref{eq:EoM_Rk}) or the spectator field perturbation during inflation~\cite{Pi:2021dft,Meng:2022low, Chen:2023lou}.
 The key challenge is to provide a clear analytical understanding of the resulting power spectrum $\mathcal{P}_{\chi}(\tau_{\rm end},k) = {k^3 \over 2\pi^2} |\chi_{k}(\tau_{\rm end})|^2$ at the end of inflation.
 Addressing this challenge hinges on obtaining accurate approximations for the full time evolution of the mode function $\chi_{k}(\tau)$.

 This paper is organized as follows.
 In Sec.~\ref{sec:analytical}, we review the Hankel function solutions to the EoM~\eqref{eq:eom} under the quasi-de Sitter approximation.
-We then introduce the junction method for treating instantaneous transitions and examine the superhorizon and subhorizon asymptotics of Hankel functions, which enable a simple yet precise approximation for the power spectrum $\mathcal{P}_{\chi}(\tau,k)$ across different $k$ regimes.
+We then introduce the junction method for treating instantaneous transitions and examine the superhorizon and subhorizon asymptotics of Hankel functions, which enable a simple yet precise approximation for the power spectrum $\mathcal{P}_{\chi}(\tau,k)$.
 Subsequently, Sec.~\ref{sec:asymptotic} provides a detailed analysis of the time evolution of $\mathcal{P}_{\chi}(\tau,k)$ for the three representative cases of $k$ regimes illustrated in Fig.~\ref{fig:k_regimes}.
 Based on the results, we derive analytical expressions for the final power spectrum at the end of inflation.
-These expressions allow us to explain the characteristic features observed in the spectrum, including the dip, $k^4$-growth and wiggles.
+These expressions allow us to explain the characteristic features observed in the spectrum, including the dip, $k^4$-growth and two oscillation patterns.
 In Appendix~\ref{app:check}, we perform a consistent verification of the asymptotic expansions for the power spectra during both the SR and USR phases, utilizing the explicit analytical form of the Hankel functions.
+In Appendix~\ref{app:potential}, we adopt the Hamilton-Jacobi formalism to reconstruct the instantaneous SR-USR-SR inflationary potential (c.f., Eq.~\eqref{eq:final_potential}), which is then used to numerically compute the power spectrum and verify the validity of our analytical results.